VinieLee/C2ICARE-YOLO/README.md

 ## 🚀 Quick Start

-This section provides instructions to set up, train, validate, and run inference with the proposed model.
+This section provides instructions to set up and run the proposed model.

 ### Prerequisites